saintmalik/saintmalik.me/content/posts/sourcecodewin.md

 - Web AppSec
 ---

-Yeah, just wanna share to a little story about the bypass of an authentication through souece code reading.
+Yeah, just wanna share to a little story about the bypass of an authentication through source code reading.

 Let's jump right in,